An owner-builder is someone who can do ‘owner-builder work’ under a permit issued by NSW Fair Trading.

 Before you sign any contract, don't forget to:

-Does the total contract sum exceed $20,000 (including material supplied by the contractor)?
+If the total contract sum exceeds $20,000 (including material supplied by the contractor)?
 If so, each licensed contractor (builder or tradesperson) who contracts directly with an owner-builder to do residential building work must provide insurance under the Home Building Compensation Fund (previously called Home Warranty Insurance) from an approved insurance provider.

 You as the owner-builder should receive a copy of the certificate of insurance before: